 Finished in very rare Saffron yellow with tan interior she presents well with both hard and soft tops included and has only had 4 owners the last one for 5 years.

 She has benefited from ongoing maintenance including high flow alloy radiator and Improved cam chains.

-There is a comprehensive history file including stamped service books, heritage certificate, old mots, tax discs, invoices etc.
+There is a comprehensive history file including stamped service books, old mots, tax discs, invoices etc.